 Certain events in the history of nations leave deep impacts on their future.
-Such incidents are always controversial and remain a matter of dispute among sections of the society.
-The Rawalpindi Conspiracy case is one such incident in our post-independence history which has influenced our political and social history.
-After a termination of decades, the event ought now to be analyzed objectively in order to learn useful lessons from it as the dust of emotions and sentiments has settled down.
+Such incidents are always controversial and remain a matter of dispute among sections of society.
+The Rawalpindi Conspiracy case is one such incident in our post-independence history that has influenced our political and social history.
+After the termination of decades, the event ought now to be analyzed objectively to learn useful lessons from it as the dust of emotions and sentiments has settled down.

-Rawalpindi Conspiracy case was an attempted coup d’état against the government of Liaquat Ali Khan who the first Prime Minister of country.
+Rawalpindi Conspiracy case was an attempted coup d’état against the government of Liaquat Ali Khan who the first Prime Minister of the country.
 This was the first attempt succeeding a number of attempts against the elected governments of Pakistan in later history.
-The master mind behind the whole plan was Major General Akbar Khan who was a senior commander of Pakistan Army at that time.
-And for this plan he got support of some military men and some left wing politicians as well.
+The mastermind behind the whole plan was Major General Akbar Khan who was a senior commander of the Pakistan Army at that time.
+And for this plan, he got the support of some military men and some left-wing politicians as well.

-Consequently, Khan called together a meeting at his place in Rawalpindi on 23rd February 1951 which was attended by Faiz, Syed Sajjad Zaheer, the then secretary general of the party, and Muhmmad Hussain Ata, another leader of the party.
-Besides civilians, Akbar Khan, Lt Col Siddique Raja and Maj M Yousaf Sethi were present in the meeting.
-According to the planned coup d’etat offered by Khan, both Governor General and Prime Minister were to be arrested; the Governor General was to be forced to suspend the Prime Minister and his government.
+Consequently, Khan called together a meeting at his place in Rawalpindi on 23rd February 1951 which was attended by Faiz, Syed Sajjad Zaheer, the then secretary-general of the party, and Muhmmad Hussain Ata, another leader of the party.
+Besides civilians, Akbar Khan, Lt Col Siddique Raja, and Maj M Yousaf Sethi were present in the meeting.
+According to the planned coup d’etat offered by Khan, both Governor-General and Prime Minister were to be arrested; the Governor-General was to be forced to suspend the Prime Minister and his government.
 And after the dismissal of the government, Khan was to form the new government which was to organize general elections in the country.
 The new government was to allow the communist party to take part in the political process and as a return, the party was to welcome and provide support to the new government.
-The Daily under the editorship of Faiz, was to provide the editorial support to the new government.
+The Daily under the editorship of Faiz was to provide editorial support to the new government.
 But one of Khan’s confidants, Ali, who was a police officer, reported the whole plan to the IG Police who, through the Governor of NWFP, brought the plan to the knowledge of the PM.
-As a Consequence, Khan, Begum Nasim, Faiz and Zaheer were arrested.
+As a Consequence, Khan, Begum Nasim, Faiz, and Zaheer were arrested.